prebid/prebid.github.io/adops/step-by-step.md

 ### Creative-level Targeting

 In the **Expected Creatives** section, you can add targeting that applies to creatives rather than to the entire line item.
-For Prebid you might want to do this if you’re going to use a single line item for multiple formats, or if you have multiple video cache locations.
+For Prebid you might want to do this if you’re going to use a single line item for multiple formats that need to be rendered differently or if you have multiple video cache locations.

 To set creative-level targeting, do the following: